NiLuJe/kfmon/README.md

 Due to the exact timing at which Nickel parses books, for a completely new file, the first action might only be triggered the first time the book is *closed*, instead of opened (i.e., the moment the "Last Book Opened" tile is generated and shown on the Homescreen).

-Note that right now, proper interaction with KOReader requires a recent version of KOReader (i.e., > 2015.11-1654).
+Proper interaction with KOReader in general requires a recent version of KOReader (i.e., >= 2015.11-1662), and as for successfully restarting nickel on exit, I'd also recommend a current FW version (last tested on FW 4.7.x).

 PSA about the proper syntax expected in an INI file: while the ```;``` character indeed marks the beginning of an inline comment, it must be preceded by some kind of whitespace to actually register as a comment.
 Otherwise, it's assumed to be part of the value.
 Meaning ```key=value;``` will probably not work as you might expect (it'll parse as ```key``` set to ```value;``` and not ```value```).